 Cabinets and appliances are the biggest investments in your kitchen remodeling project.
 If you're remodeling in stages, you can order them any time after the plans are complete and store them in a garage (away from moisture) or in a spare room until you're ready to pull the trigger on the installation.

-Remember that it may take four to six weeks from the day you order them for your cabinets to be delivered.
+Remember that it may take at least four weeks from the day you order them for your cabinets to be delivered.

 If you can't afford all new appliances, keep your old ones for now — but plan to buy either the same sizes, or choose larger sizes and design your cabinets around those larger measurements.
 You can replace appliances as budget permits later on.

 The same goes for your lighting fixtures: If you can live with your old ones for now, you’ll save money by reusing them.

 You’ll have to decide about flooring, too.
 This is one of the trickier decisions to make because flooring also affects how and when you install cabinets.

 You’ll need to know if your old flooring runs underneath your cabinets or butts up against the cabinet sides and toe kicks.
 If the flooring runs underneath, you’ll have some leeway for new cabinet configurations.
 Just be sure the old flooring will cover any newly exposed floor areas.
 Here are points to remember:

 - Keep old flooring for cost savings.
 This works if your new cabinets match your old layout, so that the new cabinets fit exactly into the old flooring configuration.
 If the existing flooring runs underneath your cabinets and covers all flooring area, any new cabinet configuration will be fine.